Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/GPL_compliance.md

 [6] - https://www.gnu.org/licenses/gpl-faq.html#InstInfo

-       Specifically
+>   Specifically;

-       LGPLv2.1: "an executable [..] must include any data and utility programs needed for reproducing the executable from it"
+> LGPLv2.1: "an executable [..] must include any data and utility programs needed for reproducing the executable from it"
                      - https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html

-       GPLv3: "The “Corresponding Source” for a work in object code form means all the source code needed to generate, install, and (for an executable work) run the object code and to modify the work, including scripts to control those activities."
+>  GPLv3: "The “Corresponding Source” for a work in object code form means all the source code needed to generate, install,
+                     and (for an executable work) run the object code and to modify the work, including scripts to control those activities."
                      - https://www.gnu.org/licenses/gpl-3.0.html